Geno2K/case-study-fiber/README.md

 ![Repeat calls per Week](https://github.com/user-attachments/assets/671f9a35-1dda-4cb4-b256-8fcaed27019e)

-This is a relatively simple area chart tracking the total number of calls week by week for quarter.
+This is a relatively simple area chart tracking the total number of calls week-by-week for quarter.
 In this case study with a limited pool of data it is static, but if this were real and changing data, the gradient would actually be dynamic.
 It would change color and intensity as the team made progress on their callback KPI week by week!

-Despite it's visual simplictiy, it was probably the most difficult to create, as well as my favorite.
-Implementing a gradient effect underneath the line proved to be quite complicated and involved normalizing the data, creating a dual axis inverted chart, and mapping an image underneath.
+Despite its visual simplicitiy, it was probably the most difficult to create, as well as my favorite.
+Implementing a gradient effect underneath the line proved to be quite complicated.
+It involved normalizing the data, creating a dual-axis inverted chart, and mapping an image underneath.
 Because of the normalized data, I created an additional chart to act as the denormalized axis and made sure to use the underlying data to label each individual week as well.

 I spent more time creating this visualization than any other, but I found it a rewarding experience.
 I learned a lot about how powerful Tableau can be if you have a vision and commit to see it through.

 ![Repeat calls by Market and Problem](https://github.com/user-attachments/assets/50ccdb8f-e648-43c3-bf66-effa5036dcb6)

-This is the main drilldown table for any users who want more specific figures from the primary metrics.
+This is the main drilldown table, allowing users to explore more specific figures derived from the primary metrics.
 It is color coded to the number of calls in each segment which makes it very easy to spot at a glance which problems are the biggest concern in each market.
 It's a relatively simple table but the impact for dashboard users could prove immense.

 ![Repeat calls since First Contact](https://github.com/user-attachments/assets/3c40684a-444e-4988-9140-47d8cb138b3b)